Gearank – Music Gear Information for Live Performance or Studio

 • Latency is there but not too bad

-The Yamaha MD-BT01 is Bluetooth MIDI adapter that allows you to wirelessly connect to midi gear via the old school 5-Pin DIN midi connectors.
-So for example you can hook this up to a Yamaha DX7 and use it as a MIDI controller and a sound module.
-It's a pretty nifty and convenient little device and since it sips its power from the midi connection itself, there really are no wires required.
-Keep in mind that that some MIDI devices don't provide power and these won't work with the MB-BT01.
+The Yamaha MD-BT01 is a Bluetooth MIDI adapter that allows you to wirelessly connect to midi gear via the old-school 5-Pin DIN midi connectors.
+For example, you can hook this up to a Yamaha DX7 and use it as a MIDI controller and a sound module.
+It's a pretty nifty and convenient little device, and since it sips its power from the MIDI connection, no wires are required.
+Remember that some MIDI devices don't provide power and won't work with the MB-BT01.

-It's made to work with Mac and iOS devices and that's what I used for this review.
-Windows and Android users have been able to get it working too but its not officially supported by Yamaha and seems a little hit and miss.
-The adapter uses the Bluetooth Low Energy (BLE) MIDI standard which was released by Apple in 2015.
+It's made to work with Mac and iOS devices, which is what I used for this review.
+Windows and Android users have also been able to get it working, but Yamaha has yet to support it officially, so it seems a little hit-and-miss.
+The adapter uses the Bluetooth Low Energy (BLE) MIDI standard, which was released by Apple in 2015.

-You connect the MD-BT01 to the MIDI IN and OUT of your MIDI gear.
-There are directional arrows to indicate which of the two connector ports connects to which but for those who've connected MIDI gear before they really don't help much since usually the MIDI IN connects to the MIDI OUT on the other side.
-That's not the case here as the brief 'manual' does point out so the 'in' arrow does actually go to the MIDI IN and so forth.
-Once your connected and switch your MIDI gear on the light should flash and you're ready to connect.
+You connect the MD-BT01 to your MIDI gear's MIDI IN and OUT.
+There are directional arrows to indicate which of the two connector ports connects to which, but for those who've connected MIDI gear before, they don't only help a little since, usually, the MIDI IN connects to the MIDI OUT on the other side.
+That's not the case here, as the brief 'manual' points out, so the 'in' arrow actually goes to the MIDI IN and so forth.
+Once you connect and switch your MIDI gear on, the light should flash, and you're ready to connect.

-An important point to make here is that BLE MIDI is NOT the same as 'classic' Bluetooth that you would normally use for music playback.
-You can see some frustrated users leaving negative reviews because they didn't realize this.
-Yamaha don't really make this as clear as they should in their very brief instruction 'manual' either but it is there.
-Instead of looking to make a Bluetooth connection in the usual place you need to use the 'Audio MIDI Setup' app on macOS or on iOS you need to load up a compatible app to get the connection going.
+The important point is that BLE MIDI is NOT the same as 'classic' Bluetooth that you would normally use for music playback.
+Some frustrated users leave negative reviews because they didn't realize this.
+Yamaha doesn't make this as clear as they should in their brief instruction 'manual' either, but it is there.
+Instead of looking to make a Bluetooth connection in the usual place, you need to use the 'Audio MIDI Setup' app on macOS or iOS.
+You need to load up a compatible app to get the connection going.
 There are a lot of compatible apps in iOS including Garageband and even a dedicated third party connection app called 'midimittr' that is well regarded for connecting.

 Yamaha MD-BT01 connected to a Boss SY1000 Pedal for use with the a Looper app